ComputationalPhysiology/MAD-SSA/README.md

 ### Prerequisites

 Make sure you have Python 3 installed.
 You will also need to install the required Python libraries.
 A `requirements.txt` file would be ideal for managing dependencies.
-Based on the imports, you'll need libraries such as:
+Based on the imports, you'll need libraries such as ....

-* numpy
-* pandas
-* scikit-learn
-* matplotlib
-* plotly
-* meshio
-* open3d
-* h5py
-* structlog
-* opencv-python

 ### Installation